jackieldesign/CODEWORDS/Week09/readme.md

 I also made two separate strings of text so it feels more like reading whilst oscillating.

-I also tried to do time-revealed text in the center.
+And finally, I made a time-revealed paragraph in the center.
 I split the string with commas rather than spaces, achieving a kind of line-by-line reading.
-This is in the latest version which isn't pictured in the gif, you can see it if you try it yourself!
+This isn't pictured in the gif, but you can see it if you try it yourself!

 ## Next Steps—